FAQs

 How much should you drink when exercising?

-• Dry mouth and excessive thirst
+• dry mouth and excessive thirst

-• Poor concentration or heavy legs
+• poor concentration or heavy legs

-• Cramping in hot conditions
+• cramping in hot conditions

-• Struggling to recover between sessions
+• poor recovery between sessions

 What are common nutrition and hydration mistakes?

-When should you get more personalised advice?
+When should you get personalised advice?

-Nutrition and Hydration FAQs for Better Fitness Results
+Nutrition and Hydration FAQs

 What are the best foods to support exercise performance?